stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 chunk, it will download it and forward it to other StackerDB-aware nodes in the overlay that also need it.
 In doing so, every StackerDB-aware node in the overlay eventually receives an up-to-date replica of the StackerDB chunks.

+The Stacks node re-evaluates the StackerDB's controlling smart contract each time it processes a new Bitcoin block in order to determine who is allowed to write to which chunks.
+At each such reconfiguration, a slot's data whose signer _changes_ will be evicted from the replica.
+Data for slots whose signers do not change is preserved.

 ## DKG and Signing Rounds